 They say, give a man a fish, feed him for a day.
 Teach a man to fish, feed him for a lifetime.
 That’s the idea behind Fifth Freedom.

-We provide tools to people with disabilities so they can organize themselves and tackle common problems.
+Fifth Freedom gives people with disabilities the tools to organize themselves and tackle common problems.
 Maybe some buildings aren’t physically accessible.
 Or local public transportation needs to be improved.
 Or perhaps, legislators need to hear what 20% of their constituents think about how they spend their tax money.
-Whatever the case, Fifth Freedom is here to empower people with disabilities to remove the barriers that thwart their potential.
+Whatever the case, we are here to empower people with disabilities to remove the barriers that thwart their potential.
 So if you’re the self-reliant type, contact us.
 We’re assembling a cast of thousands statewide who are willing to invest a little time to make a big difference.

-Information courtesy of ADA-Indiana, the Great Lakes ADA Center, and Pacific ADA Center
+Information courtesy of ADA-Indiana, the Indiana Governor’s Council for People with Disabilities, and the Great Lakes ADA Center

 Act Team Coordinator